nanogiants/android-versioning/README.md

 # Android Versioning Gradle Plugin [ ![Download](https://api.bintray.com/packages/appcom-interactive/android/android-versioning/images/download.svg) ](https://bintray.com/appcom-interactive/android/android-versioning/_latestVersion)

 This plugin automatically generates your Android versionName and versionCode using Git.
-It also appends the version and variant names to your ABB/APK artifacts.
+It also appends the version and variant names to your APK/AAB and obfuscation mapping artifacts.

 ## Usage